citp/privacy-policy-historical/s/sc/sch/scheels.com.md

 Your password is the most important part of your account and should contain both letters and numbers.
 You should not share your password with anyone.
 Do not use common names, birthdates, pet names, or other things about you that can be easily guessed.
 We never close accounts without your request or ask you to verify information outside of the normal order process.

 Note to parents
 The site you are viewing is for all audiences.
 Scheels will never allow inappropriate content to be accessible through our website.
-Protecting children’s privacy on the internet is important to us and we fully abide by the Children’s online Privacy Protection Act (COPPA).
+Protecting children's privacy on the internet is important to us and we fully abide by the Children's online Privacy Protection Act (COPPA).
 This restricts Scheels from collecting information from children under the age of 13, and we will delete the information if it has been provided to us.
 For more information please contact us as shown below.

 Write Us At:
 scheels.com - Privacy Policy